 This was discovered midsummer 2014 by Fedor Sinitisyn, a security researcher for Kaspersky.
 Early versions only had an English language GUI, but then Russian was added.
 The first infections were mainly in Russia, so the developers were likely from an eastern European country, not Russia, because the Russian security services quickly arrest and shut down any Russians hacking others in their own country.

-Late 2014 - TorrentLocker – According to iSight Partners, TorrentLocker “is a new strain of ransomware that uses components of CryptoLockerand CryptoWall but with completely different code from these other two ransomware families.”
+Late 2014 - TorrentLocker – According to iSight Partners, TorrentLocker “uses components of CryptoLockerand CryptoWall but with completely different code from these other two ransomware families.”
 It spreads through spam and uses the Rijndael algorithm for file encryption rather than RSA-2048.
 Ransom is paid by purchasing Bitcoins from specific Australian Bitcoin websites.

 Early 2015 - CrytoWall takes off, and replaces Cryptolocker as the leading ransomware infection.